Preventative Dentistry in St. Charles, MO

 What You Can do at Home

 With all that being said, one of the most critical components to preventive dentistry is you!
-The procedures we offer at Donahue Dental can only be useful if you come to see us regularly, as well as maintaining an exceptional oral hygiene routine in your own time.
+The procedures we offer at Donahue Dental can only be useful if you come to see us regularly, as well as maintain an exceptional oral hygiene routine in your own time.
 Some essential preventive dentistry steps that can be taken outside the dental office include:

 - Brush your teeth at least twice a day with a fluoride-containing toothpaste.
 We recommend brushing in gentle, circular motions, after each meal, and especially before bed.